Ferrari Special Editions & One Offs

 Base Car: Ferrari 250 GTO

-In 1964, Ferrari GTO 3445GT was rebodied into the design you see here.
+In 1964, GTO 3445GT was rebodied into this design.
 Before this new body was fitted, the racing career of 3445GT was extensive, competing in the greatest endurance races of the era.
-This car followed a string of Ferrari competition cars that were remodeled by Drogo throughout the sixties.
+This car followed a string of Ferrari competition cars that were remodeled by Drogo during '60s.
+Learn More

 Year: 1967